AndreRudolph/impulsephp-doc/tutorials/authsetup.md

   </pre>
 </div>

-Now we can map the two steps mentioned above to the controllers implementation.
+Now we can map the three steps mentioned above to the controllers implementation.

 <div>
   <div class="code-header">